christianalfoni/flux-angular/README.md

 		};
 	});
 ```
 Events emitted in a store will reach all active controllers in your application.
 Use them to trigger behaviour in controllers that are not realted to reflecting a state value in a template.
+Listeners does **NOT** trigger a digest loop so be sure to triggers these before running your **emitChange**.